 How to Make A Low Carb Turtle Recipe

 Recently a reader asked if my homemade low carb caramel sauce could be used to make sugar free caramel candies or low carb pecan turtles.
 I love caramel candies – especially the combination of caramel, nuts and chocolate so I tweaked the recipe until I hit upon something that worked.
 For this low carb turtle recipe it “boiled down” to ingredient proportion and cooking time – literally!

 The procedure for this sugar free erythritol caramel differs from a traditional caramel recipe but couldn’t be easier.
-Brown the butter, add the heavy cream, erythritol, and Sukrin fiber syrup and boil for 20 minutes for a softer stickier caramel candy, and 30 minutes for a firmer caramel candy.
+Brown the butter, add the heavy cream, erythritol, and Sukrin fiber syrup and simmer/boil for 20 minutes for a softer stickier caramel candy, and 30 minutes for a firmer caramel candy.

 Don’t skip the fiber syrup.
 I believe it helps discourage the erythritol from re-crystallizing.
 If you’ve ever made a dessert with erythritol before only to have it become “crunchy” a few days later, that was the erythritol pulling itself back into crystalline form.
 To prevent that from happening in my low carb dessert recipes I use less erythritol and augment sweetness with stevia.

 This low carb caramel candy recipe uses stevia (stevia glycerite) to give it a bump in sweetness – and it needs the extra sweetness to achieve the proper flavor.
 In anticipation of being asked, I do not think an all Splenda caramel sauce is possible.
 But, if one is allergic to stevia or particularly sensitive to the taste, a few drops of something like EZ-Sweetz would do the trick to sweeten it nicely.